“Control oil and you control nations,” said US Secretary of State Henry Kissinger in the 1970s. “Control food and you control the people.”

 Roundup’s Insidious Effects

 Roundup-resistant crops escape being killed by glyphosate, but they do not avoid absorbing it into their tissues.
 Herbicide-tolerant crops have substantially higher levels of herbicide residues than other crops.
 In fact, many countries have had to increase their legally allowable levels—by up to 50 times—in order to accommodate the introduction of GM crops.
-In the European Union, residues in foods are set to rise 100-150 times if a new proposal by Monsanto is approved.
+In the European Union, residues in food are set to rise 100-150 times if a new proposal by Monsanto is approved.
 Meanwhile, herbicide-tolerant “super-weeds” have adapted to the chemical, requiring even more toxic doses and new toxic chemicals to kill the plant.

 Human enzymes are affected by glyphosate just as plant enzymes are: the chemical blocks the uptake of manganese and other essential minerals.
 Without those minerals, we cannot properly metabolize our food.
 That helps explain the rampant epidemic of obesity in the United States.
 People eat and eat in an attempt to acquire the nutrients that are simply not available in their food.